 - Pharmacy Benefit Manager (PBM) - Responsible for timely and accurate payment of pharmacy claims. - Provides pharmacy network for Superior members. - Centene Pharmacy Services (CPS) - Responsible for review of prior authorizations for prescriptions, as applicable. - Superior utilizes the Vendor Drug Program (VDP) formulary and the Preferred Drug List (PDL) to determine whether a prior authorization is required.
-Authorization requirements may be determined on the PDL. - View VDP formulary and PDL: https://www.txvendordrug.com/formulary - For more information, please see the Pharmacy Resource Guide and Benefit Overview on Superior's Pharmacy site, under Pharmacy Resources.
+Authorization requirements may be determined on the PDL. - View the VDP Formulary webpage. - For more information, please see the Pharmacy Resource Guide and Benefit Overview (PDF) on Superior's Provider Pharmacy Resources webpage.